mvonwyl/epita/NLP/2022/02/README.md

 ## Introduction

-In this session, you will code the first part of our project: a sentiment classifier.
-Where you will use and compare several classifiers on the IMDB sentiment dataset.
+In this session, you will code a sentiment classifier on the IMDB sentiment dataset.

 **Please, read the full assignment before starting.**